3.20.2025

 I’ve been spending more time with the prison dog program here and even taking those dogs on pack hikes!

 In the last week I went out to a show, an art opening, and a dinner date!
-Oh -all that while also fighting a double ear infection … It’s been a weird year but gears are catching and I’m finding my way.
+Oh -all that while also fighting a double ear infection … It’s been a period but gears feel like they are catching and I’m finding my way.

 Ive always taken care of this farm by myself, but learning to financially take care of everything by myself this last year was a little challenging at times.
 I’d done it in the past, but by working a job for someone else - not being the owner of a new business and starting from the ground up.
 It was definitely scary at times, but as always I am making it happen - while also having so much more time to get to do the things that remind me of who I am and the things I love doing.
 I think this weekend I’ll even have the time and opportunity to do a little thrifting!